Jasmine III B6

 Calis is a fantastic beach resort for the holiday makers.
-It is a quite flat area and welcomes to the all age groups who wish to have a holiday with easy walking options, cycling and able to access to many facilities in any city / town or able to get access to the county site.
-Calis has various children parks, an aqua park and various restaurants, bars and shops for the holiday makers, This are is very popular for the both foreigners and Turkish People.
+It is a flat area and welcome to the all age groups who wish to have a holiday with easy walking options, cycling and easy access to many facilities in any city / town and able to get access to the countyside.
+Calis has various children parks, an aqua park and various restaurants, bars and shops for the holiday makers, This area is very popular for both foreigners and Turkish People.

 This apartment is really close to the new Fethiye Marina.
 This marina does allow the users to cycle, walk, run and enjoy it without being bored when you wish to do any exercise, outdoor activities or wishing to have a breakfast, lunch, dinner etc in front of the sea.

-Calis Beach is now a very popular holiday resort on Turkey's "turquoise coast" - and the crystal clear deep blue seas explain that name easily.
-Calis is reported to have around 300 days of sun each year - and the beach is lined almost from end to end with restaurants serving superb Turkish cuisine and international favourites.
-The pedestrianised Calis promenade is the place to watch the simply stunning Calis sunsets.
+Calis Beach is now a very popular holiday resort on Turkey's "Turquoise Coast" and the crystal clear deep blue seas explain that name easily.
+Calis is reported to have around 300 days of sun each year and the beach is lined almost from end to end with restaurants serving superb Turkish cuisine and international favourites.
+The pedestrianised Calis promenade is the place to sit and watch the simply stunning Calis sunsets.

 Calis is actually part of Fethiye, who's centre lies to the south side of Fethiye bay, while Calis sits on the east side.
 Fethiye is an excellent place to visit - there are plenty of reasons - the narrow lanes of the Paspatur (known as the "old town") with it's restaurants, bars and souvenier and gold shops, but actually getting there can be a lovely experience on the Calis water taxis that leave the canal just behind the seafront.
 Water taxis leave every half hour but don't believe the advertised "on the hour and half hour" - this is Turkey and it never is!
 To use to Calis water taxi service simply go to the kiosk and purchase your tickets (single or return) and once the boat is docked you will be ushered on.
 It's a very laid back and enjoyable experience.
 In fact, if time is on your side it is the only way to travel!